-- If the complainant believes that their complaint has not been fully addressed at stage 1 (B), they may request to move to stage 2 (B).
-This request must be made within 10 term-time days of the receipt of the outcome letter at stage 1 to complaints@learningpartners.org. - Acknowledgement of receipt of request to escalate complaint to Stage 2 (B) to be sent within 5 term-time days. - Panel hearing to be held within 30 term-time days of receipt of request to go to Stage 2 (B). - Paperwork for panel hearing to be received from all parties at least 10 term-time days before the hearing. - Paperwork for panel hearing to be sent to all parties at least 5 term-time days before the hearing.

-• Outcome letter from panel to be sent to complainant within 10 term-time days of the panel hearing.
+- If the complainant believes that their complaint has not been fully addressed at Stage 2, they may request to move to Stage 3.
+This request must be made within 10 school working days of the receipt of the outcome letter at Stage 2 to complaints@learningpartners.org. - Acknowledgement of the request to escalate complaint to Stage 3 to be sent within 5 school working days. - It is to be considered if involvement with independent expertise or the ASO is appropriate, particularly by way of facilitated meeting or mediation, may assist in providing a resolution. - Panel hearing to be held within 40 school working days of receipt of request to go to Stage 3. - Paperwork for panel hearing to be received from all parties at least 10 school working days before the hearing. - Paperwork for panel hearing to be sent to all parties at least 5 school working days before the hearing. - Outcome letter from panel to be sent to complainant within 10 school working days of the panel hearing.